Double flip bifurcations in $\mathbb{Z}/2\mathbb{Z}$-symmetric Hamiltonian systems: Introduction

 The double flip bifurcation happens as one of the parameters, say $t$, is varied.
-The other parameter can be thought of as arising from the reduction of a $2$-degree of freedom system.
-That is, if there is another integral of motion, say $J$, then the parameter $j$ traces the energy-levels of $J$, namely $J = j$.
-Then one may draw the bifurcation diagram, i.e.\ the image of the critical points under the momentum map, in $2$ dimensions, where $J$ and $H_{j,t}$ are the coordinate axes of the diagram.
-The word ``double'' in the name double flip bifurcation comes from the fact that the bifurcation, with respect to $t$, produces two bifurcations in the bifurcation diagram, with respect to $j$.
+The other parameter can be thought of as arising from the reduction of an $n$-degree of freedom system, with $n \geq 2$.
+That is, if there is another integral of motion, say $J$, then let the parameter $j$ trace the energy-levels of $J$, namely let $J = j$.
+When we want to illustrate our results by figures, we will usually consider $n=2$, which can be easily visualised.
+That is, we may draw the bifurcation diagram, i.e.\ the image of the critical points under the momentum map, in $2$ dimensions, where $J$ and $H_{j,t}$ are the coordinate axes of the diagram.
+The word ``double'' in the name double flip bifurcation comes from the fact that the bifurcation, with respect to $t$, produces two bifurcations in the bifurcation diagram, with respect to the parameter $j$.

 Let us now explain the bifurcations with respect to $j$.
 They are examples of the so-called \emph{Hamiltonian flip bifurcation}, see Han{\ss}mann \cite[pp.\ 33-34]{Hanssmann2006}.
 In $2$-degree of freedom systems, this is a period-doubling bifurcation.
-That is, a stable singularity in the sense of Lyapunov goes through a Hamiltonian flip bifurcation if it loses its stability, and at the same time produces an additional stable singularity.
+That is, a stable singularity in the sense of Lyapunov goes through a Hamiltonian flip bifurcation if it loses its stability, and simultaneously produces an additional stable singularity.
 If the singularity was instead unstable and gains stability while an additional unstable singularity is produced, then we talk of a \emph{dual Hamiltonian flip bifurcation}.
 The two Hamiltonian flip bifurcations resulting from the double flip bifurcation can be of any combination of the dual and non-dual variants.
 That is, they may both be non-dual, both dual, or one of each.

 We now recall local models for the two variants of the Hamiltonian flip bifurcation.
 Note that they are similar to the pitchfork bifurcation up to a $\Z_{2} := \Z/2\Z$ isotropy group.
 A local model for the Hamiltonian flip bifurcation is given by Bolsinov and Fomenko \cite[Section 10.6, Example 2]{Bolsinov2004}: let $M = \R^{4}$ with coordinates $q_{1},p_{1},q_{2},p_{2}$ and canonical symplectic structure $\omega = dq_{1} \wedge dp_{1} + dq_{2} \wedge dp_{2}$.
 Let $F = (J,H_{1})$ be given by $J = p_{2}$ and $H_{1} = p_{1}^{2} + q_{1}^{4} - q_{1}^{2}p_{2}$.
 For some $j \in \R$, consider the energy-level $J = j$.
 Then we reduce $H_{1}$ by the action induced by $J$, obtaining